noahlorinczcomi/MRBEE/README.md

 ```

 ### Downloading data
-First, download these data using the following command in a Linux terminal:
+If your data is not already downloaded and ready to be analyzed, you can use data that we provide to complete this tutorial.
+First, download these data using the following commands in a Linux terminal:
 ```unix
 wget http://hal.case.edu/~njl96/cardioData.txt.gz
 wget http://hal.case.edu/~njl96/ivrsids.txt
 ```
-Note that even if you are unable to download these data, you may still be able to follow the tutorial to see how to use **MRBEE** with your own data.
+Note that even if you are unable to download these data, you may still be able to read the tutorial to see how to use **MRBEE** with your own data.
 ### Preparing data
 We can now load the data in R and look at its column names:
 ```R